-The Ministry of Training, Colleges and Universities acknowledges with thanks the significant contribution of the many individuals and organizations which participated in the development of this program standard.
-In particular, the Ministry of Training, Colleges and Universities would like to acknowledge the important roles of
+The Ministry of Colleges and Universities acknowledges with thanks the significant contribution of the many individuals and organizations which participated in the development of this program standard.
+In particular, the Ministry of Colleges and Universities would like to acknowledge the important roles of

-- all individuals and organizations which participated in the consultations - the Deans of Computer programs - the faculty and coordinators of the Computer Engineering Technology (Ontario College Advanced Diploma) programs for their assistance throughout the project - Bill Fallis, the Project Officer who led the development of the English vocational learning outcomes and Louise Campagna, the Project Officer who led the French review.
+- all individuals and organizations which participated in the consultations - the faculty, coordinators and deans of the Web Development and Internet Applications (Ontario College Diploma) programs for their assistance throughout the project - Bill Fallis, the Project Officer who led the development of the English vocational learning outcomes.